 Before and after that there’s too much snow and many of the mountain huts are closed.
-You can do easier hikes or day hikes at lower elevations all year round as long as you don’t mind hiking in snow.
+You can do easier hikes or day hikes at lower elevations all year round as long as you don’t mind hiking in the snow.

-Note: parts of it are closed so you won’t be able to all of it until the trails are prepared from storm damage) and many people do.
+Note: parts of it are closed so you won’t be able to do all of it until the trails are prepared from storm damage.
 But again, some of my favourite parts of the region are the lesser-known ones.
 You can read about hiking in Cinque Terre here.

 What I love about this hike is that it’s still undiscovered.
 Most Italians haven’t even heard of it.
 It’s also a very cool way to experience a side of Italy that most visitors miss.